 Footwear plays a major role in a person's overall look.
 Since many women purchase winter boots for use around town, we're going to start off with a debate about fashion vs. function.
+In the case of a hiking boot, style is probably not at the top of your priority list.
+But, if you are on the hunt for a boot for general around-town use, it is often important to balance function with style.

 As with most products, it is important first to consider how you plan to use your boots and what the weather in your region is like.
-If you live in a frigid and snowy area, it may be critical to purchase a tall, burly boot like the Sorel Joan of Arctic that has super warm insulation.
-On the other hand, if you are looking specifically for a winter hiker, the Keen Durand Polar will certainly do the trick.
-In the case of a hiking boot, style is probably not at the top of your priority list; however, if you are on the hunt for a boot for general around town use, it is often important to balance function with style.

-Luckily, we tested some products that offer just that balance.
-The Sorel Joan of Arctic was one of the warmest in our review, but it's also one of the most stylish according to our testing pool!
-However, this bulky boot is not very comfortable, and we don't recommend it for long walks in town.On the other hand, the Editors' Choice winner, the North Face Shellista II Mid is comfortable to walk in and is cute for around town use, but it isn't as warm as some of its competitors.
+If you live in a frigid and snowy area, it may be critical to purchase a tall, burly boot like the Sorel Joan of Arctic.
+And, luckily, the Joan of Arctic does a great job balance function with style.
+It's one of the warmest boots in our review, and it's also one of the most stylish according to our testing pool!
+However, this bulky boot is not very comfortable, and we don't recommend it for long walks in town.On the other hand, the Editors' Choice winner, the North Face Shellista II Mid is comfortable to walk in and is cute for going to the cafe, but it isn't as warm as some of its competitors.

 Fur or no fur?

 Who knew that faux-fur is such a controversial topic?
 Some women love the look, while others say it's a dealbreaker.
 Consider what your tastes are because this could narrow your options, or expand the possibilities, in winter boot selection.
 In addition to personal preference, there are some basic pros and cons for faux-fur boots.